Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Reducing the number of baryonic parameters

 \section{Reducing the number of baryonic parameters}

 Until now we allowed all the seven parameters in our baryonification model to vary.
 An efficient analysis of cosmological survey data requires, however, a minimum amount of baryonic nuisance parameters.
-The objective of this section is therefore to find a model with the smallest number of free parameters that still provides a decent fit to the results from hydro-dynamical simulations.
+The objective of this section is therefore to find a model with the smallest number of free parameters that still provides a decent fit to the \RefReport{power spectrum suppression} from hydro-dynamical simulations.

-In a first step, we reduce the number of parameters by two, ending up with a five-parameter model.
+In \RefReport{the} first step, we reduce the number of parameters by two, ending up with a five-parameter model.
 We determine which parameters to fix, by applying a model selection procedure based on the Akaike information criterion (AIC) \cite{akaike1974new,burnham2002practical} and the Bayesian information criterion (BIC) \cite{schwarz1978estimating,burnham2002practical}.
 A detailed description of the procedure is provided in Appendix~\ref{sec:model_selection_method}.

 Our analysis guides us to fix $\delta$ and $\eta$ to 7 and 0.2, respectively.
-With this five-parameter model, we fit the baryonic power suppression ($\mathcal{S}$) to the predicted signal from the hydro-dynamical simulations introduced in in Sec.~\ref{sec:hydro_sims}.
+With this five-parameter model, we fit the baryonic power suppression ($\mathcal{S}$) to the predicted signal from the hydro-dynamical simulations introduced in Sec.~\ref{sec:hydro_sims}.
 The resulting fits (black dashed lines) and simulation results (coloured lines) are shown in Figure~\ref{fig:best_fit_5param}.
 We find that the five-parameter model provides fits that are nearly as accurate as the original seven-parameter model (see Fig \ref{fig:best_fit_7param}).
 The agreement is about one percent or better over all scales, except for the $z=2$ case, where we get larger than percent deviations at $k\gtrsim3$ h/Mpc.

 As a further step, we reduce the number of parameters from five to three.
 We do this by fixing $\gamma$ and $\mu$ to 2.5 and 1.0, respectively.
 The resulting fits for the three-parameter model are shown in Figure~\ref{fig:best_fit_3param}.
 For redshift 0 and 1, the fits agree to better than 1.5 percent up to $k\sim10$ h/Mpc.
 For the $z=2$ case, the agreement is better than 3 percent for $k\lesssim 7$ h/Mpc.